peacekeeper6/Jun-CSP-Project/data-structures-project.md

   tester()
 ````

 This is the fibonacci code.
-It indexes at 1, then adds to a sequence.
+It is a recursion loop similar to the one used with infoDB.

 ````
 def fibo(n):
-  if n == 1:
+  if n <= 1:
     return 1
   else:
     return (fibo(n-1) + fibo(n-2))